Pr1nkos/DXML_Translation_Hub/README.md

 ### 2. Automatic Addition of Missing Translations

-If your mod contains strings for which translations are missing, **DXML Translator** will automatically add them to the `missing_translations_rus` folder.
+If your mod contains strings for which translations are missing, **DXML Translation Hub** will automatically add them to the `missing_translations_rus` folder.
 You can use these files to fill in the translations.

 ### 3. Applying Translations